 A cutting edge and revolutionary Korean drama in every way possible, It's Okay, That's Love (2014) is a game-changer, unlike any other K-drama you will ever see.
 Heck, unlike any American television drama you will ever see!
 Forget your usual sappy K-drama love stories; this show will shake you up with realism, it will surprise and excite you constantly, and perhaps even educate you as well regarding human behavior and mental health issues, which are at the core of what this drama is about.

 When I finished this drama I missed the characters so much, and also the brilliant writing, that I have actually re-watched it two more times since then and I now consider it a masterpiece.
 When I first watched it I didn't know what to expect, I just watched it because I loved the two lead actors.
 I thought I would be watching a romantic comedy at first, but boy oh boy, was I mistaken!
 Little did I know that by the end of episode four I would be knocked out of my seat with shock at the story's sudden surprise revelation about the main character.
-On my additional viewings I clearly saw the signs of what was wrong with him that I had missed the first time I watched it.
-The writers were amazing!
+On my additional viewings I clearly saw the signs of what was wrong with the lead male's character that I had missed the first time I watched it.
+The writer was amazing!

 I also just adored the eclectic music soundtrack and loved that a lot of the songs were in English, like the song Hero from the group Family Of The Year.
 "Let me go!
 I don't wanna be your hero."
 (The song was featured in the 2014 American film Boyhood as well).
 When people can barely take care of themselves properly they are not in any shape to be someone's hero.
 Trying to force them to be can do more harm than good.